District of Columbia National Guard Honor Guard

-The District of Columbia Army National Guard (DCARNG) Honor Guard, is the Army National Guard's official Honor Guard program for the District of Columbia.
+The District of Columbia Army National Guard Honor Guard is the Army National Guard's official Honor Guard program for the District of Columbia.
 The mission of the DCARNG Honor Guard is to provide military funeral honors (MFH) to qualifying veterans and participate in ceremonial and special events.
 Based on the mission and support needed, selected members of the Air National Guard's Honor Guard program are required to work jointly with the DCARNG to support missions that fall under the DCNG as a whole.
 The DCARNG Honor Guard program is assigned to the District of Columbia National Guard (DCNG) Joint Force Headquarters (JFHQ) Command.

 Overview

 The DCNG is a joint command.
 It has both DCARNG (Army) and Air National Guard (DCANG) components.
 Both Guard components have an Honor Guard program established to support its members.
 When directed by the Commanding General of the DCNG, both Guardsmen and Airmen Honor Guard components perform jointly to support required missions.

 The DCARNG Honor Guard program serve several purposes.
 One is to provide MFH support for fallen Soldiers/Airmen, while the other is to participate in national ceremonies and special events when requested by the Commanding General of the DCNG.
 The Department of Defense (DoD) is the authority for ensuring all branches of the military services, provide MFH support to eligible veterans.
 DoD releases the guidelines and policies for all branches of the military to follow when providing military funeral honors.
 DoD policies state that, at minimum, MFH support will consist of two uniformed service members.
 One service member will administer the playing of "Taps", while the other present the US flag to family members.

 The DCARNG Honor Guard program follows the traditional protocol when presenting or bearing the US flag during selected ceremonies and events, such as the Fourth of July, Veteran's Day, or Memorial Day.
 The US flag is also displayed during official district/municipal or federal functions.

 The picture above depicts the DCARNG Honor Guard members presenting the US flag during a Memorial Day ceremony held on May 27, 2019.
-The ceremony was in support of the US Army, 1st Infantry Division and was held on the grounds of the White House, in President's Park.
+The ceremony was in support of the 1st Infantry Division and was held on the grounds of the White House, in President's Park.